Ngoc-Cac/genre-classification/README.md

-However, you may also use your own dataset, in which case, just specify the root path in `train_config.yml`. **You must ensure that all audio files in your dataset** **can be read by** `librosa.load`**.
-You must also ensure that all audio files have** **the same sampling rate.**
+However, you may also use your own dataset, in which case, just specify the root path in `train_config.yml`. **You must ensure that all audio files in your dataset** **can be read by** `librosa.load`.

-The project currently does not handle sampling rate normalization so differing sampling rates in the audio files may result in incorrect frequency binning and spectrogram representation.
+Note that the implemented spectrogram transforms all require knowing the sampling rate beforehand.
+Thus, any deviation in the given sampling rate will not give a correct result due to how the STFT works.

+To deal with this, you need to specify a sampling rate to which the loaded waveforms are normalized to in `train_config.yml`.